Charles Koch: Climate change

 Koch acknowledges anthropogenic climate change, but opposes top-down government regulation as a solution.
 Rather, he favors bottom-up technological innovation from private entities, saying they can lower emissions while improving efficiency and lowering costs.

-He has heavily funded organizations and politicians who oppose environmental regulations.
-A leaked 2012 fundraising plan indicated that the Charles G. Koch Charitable Foundation contributed $25,000 in 2011 to the Heartland Institute, an American conservative and libertarian public policy think tank.
+He has heavily funded organizations and politicians who deny or downplay climate change and environmental regulations that observers say is due to his business interests in the fossil fuel industry.
+A leaked 2012 fundraising plan indicated that the Charles G. Koch Charitable Foundation contributed $25,000 in 2011 to the Heartland Institute, an American conservative and libertarian public policy think tank known for climate change denial.
 Koch has also supported the Berkeley Earth Surface Temperature project, a scientific effort to compile an open database of the Earth's surface temperature records.

 The Pacific Legal Foundation, funded by Koch, has litigated against increased environmental regulation.
 The American Enterprise Institute received $2.1 million over two decades from the Charles Koch Foundation for its climate change denialist activities.
 Together with ExxonMobil's, Koch's wealth was also supplied to the Independent Institute, another think-tank known for lobby in favor of climate change denial.
 Koch has also given money to the American Institute for Economic Research, a right-wing libertarian think tank which also lobbies against climate science.
 Koch-backed Americans for Prosperity has fought efforts by the Environmental Protection Agency to regulate carbon emissions.
 The Republican Trump administration adopted environmental policies similar to those advocated for by Koch-funded groups.
-Koch has backed the Competitive Enterprise Institute and the CO2 Coalition, both of which also supported former President Donald Trump’s 2017 withdrawal from the Paris climate agreement.
+Koch has backed the Competitive Enterprise Institute and the CO2 Coalition, both of which also supported former President Donald Trump's 2017 withdrawal from the Paris climate agreement.

 In 2022, Koch was named one of the US' top 'climate villains' by The Guardian.
+As of 2023, his company has received awards from the EPA for three consecutive years.